Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

 \subsubsection{Perception and Task Representation}

 The perception pipeline begins with a \textit{task representation} stage, where an Intel RealSense RGB-D camera is integrated with YOLOv8-Seg~\cite{YOLOV8} to detect and segment battery-pack components at the part level.
 Following the methodology in~\cite{robotics13050075}, but using real rather than simulated data, we report detection, segmentation, and 3D localisation metrics under real-world conditions.
+At the beginning of each execution cycle, and again after each completed or aborted manipulation, the active robot returns to its observation pose so that the current scene state can be verified before the next action is committed.
 A dataset of 226 real images of NISSAN e-NV200 battery components was collected, covering four object classes: cable, busbar, leaf cell, and service plug.
 Of these, 204 images were allocated for training and 22 for validation.
 Manual labelling and dataset augmentation expanded the dataset to 542 images (474 training, 45 validation, and 23 test).
 Model training was performed using YOLOv8 on Google Colab (Ubuntu 20.04, Intel Core i7-13700H CPU, NVIDIA GeForce RTX 3050 GPU).
 Input images were resized to $640 \times 640$ pixels, balancing accuracy and computational efficiency.
 Training was run for 50 epochs and completed in approximately 0.317 hours.
 The final trained model was exported and integrated into the perception stage.
 The segmentation masks are fused with depth information to recover each component’s 3D centroid and, when required, its 6-DoF pose.
 These estimates are then provided to the grasping and motion planning modules for execution.
 After 6-DoF pose acquisition, the information is passed to the \textit{logical-task} stage, where objects are sorted into a predetermined disassembly sequence~\cite{10807203}.
-This ensures that task reasoning and robot/tool selection are performed in the correct order, enabling successful disassembly.
+This ensures that task reasoning, safety checks, and robot/tool selection are performed in the correct order before execution proceeds.